hunterirving/phoneHome/README.md

 It's nostalgic.<br>
 It's... ａｅｓｔｈｅｔｉｃ.

-Soon though, you'll find yourself missing the useful tools that those so-called-smartphones come with as standard.
+You won't miss Facebook or the incessant notifications, but soon enough you'll find yourself missing the useful tools that those so-called-smartphones come with as standard.

-> "It sure would be nice to know today's weather forecast..." <br><br>
+>_"It sure would be nice to know today's weather forecast....." <br><br>
-> "I wish I didn't have to call my brother to ask for Google Maps directions..." <br><br>
+>"I wish I didn't have to call my brother to ask for Google Maps directions......" <br><br>
-> "What is a 'kumquat'..?"<br><br>
+>"WTF is a 'kumquat'.....?"<br><br>
-> "ok....... what if I could summon an uber............. from a dumbphone..............."
+>"ok....... what if I could summon an uber............. from a dumbphone..............."_
 <br>

 # Anything You Can Do, I Can Do ~~Better~~ Too